stephanos/rewire/README.md

 **Witchcraft!
 How does this work??**

-Simply put, `rewire` will create a copy of the module to rewire under a new name at runtime, replacing all hard-coded module references that should be changed in the process.
+Simply put, `rewire` will create a copy of the module to rewire under a new name, replacing all hard-coded module references that should be changed in the process.
 Plus, it rewrites the test code in the `rewire` block to use the generated module instead.

 **Will that slow down my tests?**